Forgiveness is an important skill to learn because living with a grudge is one of the hardest things in the world.

 Pixar is a company known for making heartbreaking, tear-jerking masterpieces.
 Coco was no different.

-On the surface, Coco centers on Miguel (Anthony Gonzalez), a young boy with aspirations to become Mexico's pre-eminent musician.
+On the surface, Coco centers on Miguel (voiced by Anthony Gonzalez), a young boy with aspirations to become Mexico's pre-eminent musician.
 Deeper down, Coco is a story about a family torn apart by resentment.

 Music nearly destroyed this household and brought the entire family to its knees.
 Can forgiveness allow the truth to ring out?